 The institution in charge of intellectual property including trademark registration in the European Union is the European Union Intellectual Property Office, usually known as the EUIPO.
 It is located in Alicante, Spain.

-A registered European Union Trademark (EUTM) grants recognition and protection in all 28 member States of the European Union: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+A registered European Union Trademark (EUTM) grants recognition and protection in all 28 member States of the European Union: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
 It also covers the following territories: in Finland, Aland Islands; in France, Guadeloupe, French Guiana, Martinique and Reunion; in Portugal, Azores and Madeira; in Spain, Canary Islands and Ceuta and Melilla.

 The European Union has a fairly short registration process and the average time between the application and registration for straightforward cases is 6 months.